Chapter 13 from Start to Successful Completion

 You cannot simply keep filing Chapter 13, have your case dismissed, and then file another Chapter 13 simply for the purpose of stopping the creditors from harassing you.
 The Court might consider something like this as an abuse of the bankruptcy system.
 You therefore need to demonstrate some sort of change of circumstances.
 In other words, if your previous bankruptcy failed, what is different now that is going to make this bankruptcy succeed?

 We will fully prepare you in this area if it applies to you.
 Make sure to tell us about all previous bankruptcies so we can fully prepare you for questions concerning previous bankruptcies.
-If there is going to be any change in your employment situation, income, expenses, or any other significant changes, you are required to notify us and to notify Ms. Balboa.
-In fact, before you start your meeting, you sign a paper indicating that you will notify Ms. Balboa of any changes in your circumstances.
+If there is going to be any change in your employment situation, income, expenses, or any other significant changes, you are required to notify us and to notify your Chapter 13 trustee.

 If You Are Buying or Selling a House, or if You Buy or Sell a Car While You Are in Bankruptcy, You Must Let Us Know Right Away.
 These Transactions Often Require Court Approval.

-Normally, you cannot take on additional debt or sell property without the previous consent of Ms. Balboa or the Bankruptcy Court.
+Normally, you cannot take on additional debt or sell property without the previous consent of your Chapter 13 trustee or the Bankruptcy Court.
 Obtaining approval is usually a relatively simple procedure.
-If you intend to make a major purchase, incur major debt, or sell something of significant value, like a car, a house, or real estate, you must notify Ms. Balboa and the Bankruptcy Court, so please inform us of any such circumstances if they occur in the future.
+If you intend to make a major purchase, incur major debt, or sell something of significant value, like a car, a house, or real estate, you must notify your Chapter 13 trustee and the Bankruptcy Court, so please inform us of any such circumstances if they occur in the future.